 MyLife gets your information by crawling through public records, social media websites, and other sources throughout the web that make up your digital footprint.
 Then use all the information to develop your background report.

-When you sign up for MyLife.com, they collect some personal details about you such as name, phone number, email, and location.
-Once they have your email address, they will periodically send emails telling you that someone is searching for you.
+When you sign up for MyLife.com, they collect your details, such as name, phone number, email, and location.
+Once they have your email address, they will periodically send emails telling you someone is searching for you.
 It is widely known that this is a false solicitation.

-MyLife.com might indicate that your background report has an "arrest record" if you don't have any criminal history of having a minor offense such as a speeding ticket, which does not constitute a criminal conviction.
-This is an additional false solicitation to attempt to get users to sign up for a long-term contract.
+MyLife.com might indicate that your background report has an "arrest record" if you don't have any criminal history of having a minor offense, such as a speeding ticket, which does not constitute a criminal conviction.
+This is an additional false solicitation to get users to sign up for a long-term contract.

-You can as well review your customized report alongside a little summary which includes your current addresses, property, current and previous job, phone numbers, education, age, bio, and social media profiles.
+You can also review your customized report alongside a little summary which includes your current addresses, property, current and previous job, phone numbers, education, age, bio, and social media profiles.

-MyLife provides insight on how to improve your reputation score and look your best online.
-They provide insight into exactly what makes up your score and a plan to improve it.
-Their dashboard also displays a chart of your progress, as well as the scores of others related to you.
+MyLife provides insight on improving your reputation score and looking your best online.
+They provide insight into what makes up your score and a plan to improve it.
+Their dashboard also displays a chart of your progress and the scores of others related to you.

 A low reputation score is anything below 3.0.
-This will include court records, bankruptcy, or personal review alerts in your profile.
+A bad reputation on MyLife will include court records, bankruptcy, or personal review alerts in your profile.

 An online reputation management campaign can help correct a bad MyLife reputation score by placing you in total control of your brand.